skipperkongen/declarative-cartography/paper/review_and_revision/README.md

 # Plan for revision

+## Important reviewer comments

+* Section II: it seems you do not handle "regional labels" that might reappear at more general zoom levels.
+(Eg, "Europe" reappears when the camera pulls out far enough.)
+That should be made explicit in the text.
+Kostas: This could be done by 1) using star-approach instead of ladder-approach and 2) using a zoom-level dependent weighing function.
+Kostas: Use term ladder-approach, instead of bottom-up approach, and add a citation to (find paper in my survey).

+## Points from Skype

 [10/16/13 2:14:32 PM] pimin konstantin kefaloukos: high-level plan: follow through on promises (what we will fix) [10/16/13 2:14:57 PM] pimin konstantin kefaloukos: - summary discussion of aggregation [10/16/13 2:15:06 PM] pimin konstantin kefaloukos: - justification of algorithms